 Natural wine is also considered to be “healthier” wine.
 This is linked to various aspects in the way that it is produced such as:

-– the use of naturally occuring yeasts to control and streamline the profile of fermentation, as opposed to chemically made or additional batch strains of yeast
+– the use of naturally occurring yeasts to control and streamline the profile of fermentation, as opposed to chemically made or additional batch strains of yeast

 – the production methods used, particularly in fermentation such as using clay amphorae to let the wine breathe and develop naturally rather than in stainless steel equipment

 – careful use of sulphur or none at all; sulphur is a preservative that stops wine from oxidising during production and developing ‘off’ aromas but many natural wines have zero sulphur added during the winemaking process, also termed by the French “Sans Soufre”

 – zero tolerance towards acidification of wine, which helps give stability for a longer shelf life, but can also hide poor grape quality